In This Article

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) — these types of pain relievers combat inflammation and are available at high prescription doses, if necessary.
 Examples include aspirin, naproxen (Aleve®), and ibuprofen (Advil® or Motrin®).

-In cases in which OTC medication is not enough for pain relief, your doctor may have you on other types of prescription drugs, such as opioids.
+When OTC medication doesn’t provide enough pain relief, your doctor may have you on stronger prescription drugs, such as opioids.
 Prescription painkillers can bring on a sense of euphoria (extreme happiness) because it binds to receptors in the brain and lowers pain perception.

-However, if some individuals have underlying risk factors like prior substance abuse, painkillers could lead to misuse or chronic abuse.
-This means that there are the added risks of overdose or, in severe cases, death.
+Individuals with underlying risk factors like prior substance abuse are more likely to misuse painkillers.1 This means that there are the added risks of painkiller addiction, overdose, or in severe cases, slowed breathing and death.

 According to the Centers for Disease Control and Prevention (CDC), a woman will visit the emergency room for prescription painkiller misuse or overdose every 3 minutes.